 - Stripe On - Set the first stripe to be filled or left empty.
 When checked, the first stripe is filled.
 If unchecked, the first stripe is a gap.

 - Alternating - Enable or disable the use of alternating stripes and dashes.
-The alternating mode is used when both stripes and dashes are set for a stroke.
-When enabled, the dashes will be rendered in alternating mode for stripes and gaps.
+The alternating mode is used when both stripes and dashes are present in a stroke.
+When enabled, the dashes will be rendered in alternating mode for each stripe and gap region.

 - Double Stripe - Enable or disable the use of double stripes when rendering the stroke with the stripe sequence.
 When enabled, the stripe sequence is used to render each side of the stroke (that is, the stripe is mirrored along the stroke axis).
 When disabled, a single string sequence is rendered across the stroke.